Are your Photoshop Plugins compatible with Windows Vista?

 http://www.namesuppressed.com/support/plugins-writeprotect.shtml

-If you experience crashes when running the plugins on Vista, try turning off Data Execution Prevention for your graphics programs.
-Microsoft has instructions for doing that here:
+If you experience crashes when running the plugins on Vista or newer, try turning off Data Execution Prevention for your graphics programs.
+You can find instructions for doing that here:

 Vista Folder Virtualization issues